datstartup/ubuntuopenbox/lessons/m62-grub-bootloader.md

 ***- From Arch wiki***

 The Grub bootloader is installed along with the OS.
-Now we can configure it to fit out need.
+Now we can configure it to fit our needs.

 The file **/etc/default/grub** store the settings of Grub.
 To edit: